 Director, Quantitative Bio-element Imaging Center

 Principal Investigator, Physical Sciences-Oncology Center

-O’Halloran is the Charles E. and Emma H. Morrison Professor in Chemistry and Professor of Molecular Biosciences in the Weinberg College of Arts & Sciences and a professor in the department of medicine, division of hematology and oncology in the Feinberg School of Medicine.
-He is the founding director of the Chemistry of Life Processes Institute (CLP) and director of the Institute’s Quantitative Bio-element Imaging Center and Center for Developmental Therapeutics.
-O’Halloran is the principal investigator of the Chicago Region Physical Science-Oncology Center (CR-PSOC), a partnership between CLP and the Robert H. Lurie Comprehensive Cancer Center of Northwestern University that unites physical scientists and cancer researchers from Northwestern, the University of Chicago and the University of Illinois at Chicago.
+O’Halloran is the Charles E. and Emma H. Morrison Professor in Chemistry and Professor of Molecular Biosciences in the Weinberg College of Arts & Sciences and Professor in the Department of Medicine, Division of Hematology and Oncology in the Feinberg School of Medicine at Northwestern University.
+He is the Founding Director of the Chemistry of Life Processes Institute (CLP) and Director of the Institute’s Quantitative Bio-element Imaging Center and Center for Developmental Therapeutics.
+O’Halloran is the Principal Investigator of the Chicago Region Physical Science-Oncology Center (CR-PSOC), a partnership between CLP and the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 Philips SJ, Canalizo-Hernandez M, Yildirim I, Schatz GC, Mondragón A, O’Halloran TV.
 Allosteric transcriptional regulation via changes in the overall topology of the core promoter.
 Science.
 2015 Aug 21;349(6250):877-81.